 When it comes to teaching students about self-awareness, our job as educators is to set high ethical standards and help students believe in themselves in order to drive them forward.
 It’s also about teaching gratitude and appreciating the good in others, ourselves, and positive aspects of our lives.

-Use this social-emotional learning lesson plan to teach students to appreciate their own strengths but also ask for help when they need it.
+Use this SEL lesson for elementary students to teach your class to appreciate their own strengths but also ask for help when they need it.
 Download the activity.

 Self-management is the next SEL competency that students should master to regulate their own emotions, manage stress, and work toward personal and academic goals.
 If we teach students to approach everything as learners, they will internalize a growth mindset and not give up in the face of challenges.

-Use this SEL lesson to teach students the power of trying again.
+Use this activity to teach students the power of trying again.
 Download the activity.

 This competency is extremely important for helping students gain the life skills of collaborating in groups, having empathy, respecting others, and appreciating diversity.
 Realizing that we are all interconnected and responsible for one another will help students feel a sense of community in and outside of the classroom.

-Use this social-emotional learning worksheet to show students that we all have special talents that add up to great communities.
+Use this worksheet to show students that we all have special talents that add up to great communities.
 Download the activity.

 Having good relationship skills will help students succeed throughout their lives.
 We can teach them this competency by focusing on communication and teamwork.
 Whether students are defending their opinions, negotiating a turn on the swings, or collaborating together on an assignment, having healthy relationships is vital!